beda-software/FHIRPathMappingLanguage/README.md

 ## Specification

-FHIRPath mapping language is data dsl designed to convert data from QuestionnaireResponse (and not only) to any FHIR Resource.
+The FHIRPath mapping language is a data DSL designed to convert data from QuestionnaireResponse (and not only) to any FHIR Resource.

-Here is how does it work.
+Here is how it works.

-Let's say we have a QuestionnaireResponse describing a patient:
+Suppose there is a QuestionnaireResponse describing a patient:

 ```json
 {
     "resourceType": "QuestionnaireResponse",